htoots/rootpower/README.md

 # rootpower

 My solving steps for google ctf rootpower.
+Docs in wiki, given files in repo.